jbroll/linda/README.md

 - **rd**: Blocking read without removal, optional timeout in seconds or `once` keyword for non-blocking
 - **ls**: List matching tuples

-## Implementation Notes
+## Common Concepts

-- All implementations use atomic filesystem operations for concurrency control
-- Shell implementation uses PID-based locking with stale lock detection and 5-second timeout
+- Tuples are stored as files in a directory (`LINDA_DIR` environment variable, default `/tmp/linda`)
+- Filenames encode tuple name, expiration timestamp (TTL), and a random suffix for uniqueness
-- Expired tuples are cleaned automatically on each API invocation
+- Expired tuples are automatically cleaned up on each operation
+- Locking is done via atomic file creation with PID checking and timeout handling
-- Tuple data is treated as opaque content; no serialization enforced
+- Tuple contents are opaque bytes or text — no serialization or specific data format is enforced

-- Shell implementation supports sequence numbering for FIFO semantics and replacement semantics
-- Tcl implementation uses mostly lock-free design with documented limitations for mixed operation types
+### File Naming Convention

+- **Standard**: `name-XXXXXXXX.expires` (name + random hex + optional expiry)
+- **With sequence**: `name-NNNNNNNN-XXXXXXXX.expires` (name + sequence + random hex + optional expiry)
+- **Replaceable**: `name.expires` (name + optional expiry, no random suffix)